Case Study 1 - Restaurateur Vs Event Organiser

 To protect the safety of all patrons and staff involved, the organisers of the event heeded warnings of storms and severe weather and advertised widely through social media that the last day of the event was to be cancelled.

-The contract between the stallholder and the event organisers contained a ‘Force Majeure’ clause that could be invoked in the event of an extreme event subject to stallholders being notified and the organisers taking all reasonable steps.
+The contract between the stallholder and the event organisers contained a ‘Force Majeure’ clause that could be invoked in case of an extreme event subject to stallholders being notified and the organisers taking all reasonable steps.

 A ‘Force Majeure’ clause typically allows one party to a contract to suspend or terminate the performance of its obligations when certain circumstances beyond their control arise.
 Such a clause operates to suspend the contract temporarily.
 It can terminate an event if the ‘Force Majeure’ continues for a certain length of time.